zhangwei03020915/abp/docs/en/kb/when-to-use-a-distributed-cache-server.md

 # When to Use a Distributed Cache Server

 ABP provides a [distributed cache service](../framework/fundamentals/caching.md) that is based on [ASP.NET Core's distributed cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).
-This document explains when do you need to have a separate cache server for your applications.
+This document explains when you need to have a separate cache server for your applications.

 ## Understanding the Default Cache Service

 **Default implementation of the cache service works in-memory**.
 Memory cache is only useful if you are building a monolith application and you run a single instance of your application.
 For other cases, **you should use a real distributed cache server**.

-Here, a few example cases where you should use a distributed cache server:
+Here are a few example cases where you should use a distributed cache server:

 * You have a **monolith application**, but you run **multiple instances** of that application concurrently, for example, in a [clustered environment](../deployment/clustered-environment.md)
 * You build a **microservice** or any kind of **distributed** system